scholacantorum/public-site/concerts/heart/index.md

 buyTickets: true
 ---

-Ring in the holidays with music and sing-alongs from many faiths and traditions.
+We rang in the holidays with music and sing-alongs from many faiths and traditions.
-Special guests join Schola with familiar and new favorites.
+Special guests joined Schola with familiar and new favorites.
-Celebrate the holiday season and prepare for the new year!
+We are ready for the new year!

 Sponsored by Carrielynn &amp; David Haedtler and Glenn Serre &amp; Ting Kao.